 Like many other creatures, the ship has the opportunity to turn around and save themselves, as long as boat captains Freya (Connie Nielsen) and Gerard (Dougray Scott) were not a bad thing to lose the ship.
 Each of the crew has a responsibility to keep them from returning to shore.
 While the rest of the film does not overcome the precise starting point of the characters' development, the invisible mystery of a new, deep sea creature is enough to manage the movie.

 Although Siobhán uniform deckhand Johnny (Jack Hickey), their relationships, his njengomlingiswa of the arc, and far-reaching.
 Siobhán is less revolutionary than the science of stoic archetype, either The Burning of the Sea gradually revealing more boldly in his compass firm behavior.
 Despite that first-class message, his inability to communicate with other people is not treated as a failure, merely a feature of his personality that influences his approach to inquiry.
 Changing speed is great to see a character who owns this aspect of his personality without learning how to overcome it.
-But that arc doesn't work The Burning of the Sea
+But that arc doesn't work The Burning of the Sea, which relies heavily on character combinations to develop tension and scary growth.

 For many moviegoers, Siobhán is paired with clever engineer Omid (Ardalan Esmaili), who assists himself in testing multiple ways to deal with being put in a cleaning situation.
 Omid is a bit more of a clay line than a well-formed character, but the backdrop of scientific and engineering solutions means that his presence adds a lot of additions to the scenes with Siobhán.
 Although he doesn't have a complete arc, his lack of camaraderie from his colleagues ultimately saves many lives, so it sounds like his story is paying off.